-Geriatric conditions usually include musculoskeletal problems, mental illness, incontinence, and impaired senses, balance problems, chronic pain, and sleep deprivation.
+Geriatric conditions usually include musculoskeletal problems, mental illness, incontinence, impaired senses, balance problems, chronic pain, and sleep deprivation.
 Physiotherapy treatments have been successful in resolving or managing each of these ailments.
 Here’s what physiotherapy has to offer to the field of geriatrics.
 What are the conditions treated by Geriatric Physiotherapists?

 Joints connect bones within your body, bear weight and provide support during movements.
-Usually, joint pain is caused by injuries, inflammation of the lining of the joint, hemarthrosis, arthritis, STDs and gout.
+Usually, joint pain is caused by injuries, inflammation of the lining of the joint, hemarthrosis, arthritis, STDs, and gout.
 If the joint pain is left untreated for a longer time, it can restrict mobility and lead to weakness or instability to perform normal activities.
 Geriatric physiotherapy is the best treatment to help reduce joint pain and improve the stability of the joints.

-Generalized weakness is one of the most common issues that almost every individual face post a certain age.
-One of the attributes to this is degenerative changes that come with age resulting in poor muscle tone, stiff joints etc. This is further worsened with the presence of other chronic conditions such as neurological issues, endocrine problems and musculoskeletal issues.
+Generalized weakness is one of the most common issues that almost every individual faces post a certain age.
+One of the attributes of this is degenerative changes that come with age resulting in poor muscle tone, stiff joints, etc. This is further worsened by the presence of other chronic conditions such as neurological issues, endocrine problems, and musculoskeletal issues.
 Some of the common causes of generalized weakness are flu, thyroid disease, anemia, depression, lack of sleep, undiagnosed diabetes, congestive heart failure, and medication side effects.
 Geriatric physiotherapy helps in bringing back physical strength and stability, thereby improving patients’ quality of life.

 Postural instability is a condition of inability to maintain an upright position.
 In other words, it is the imbalance and loss of righting reflexes that are required to maintain an upright position.
 Geriatric physiotherapy such as balance exercises can improve postural instability and help patients resume back to their normal state.

 Balance impairment in the elderly is the loss of normal functioning of muscles and bones.
 It is most commonly caused due to arthritis and orthostatic hypotension.
-Other factors causing balance impairment include numbness in feet and legs, eye problems, blood circulation problems and intake of multiple medicines.
+Other factors causing balance impairment include numbness in feet and legs, eye problems, blood circulation problems, and intake of multiple medicines.
 Geriatric physiotherapy treatment includes balance exercises to help improve the functions of muscles & bones.